Effective 8/24/2020 thru 8/29/2021

 To help accommodate an occasional unavoidable change in student’s schedules, the following options are available:

 - Alternatives – If a student must miss a lesson, and is not able to swap lessons or make up the lesson, a few options remain.
-During the scheduled time of the lesson, a lesson may be given using Skype or Facetime (see the Facetime & Skype article for information about lessons given this way), or students and/or their parents may simply contact me and discuss student progress or any issues that come up.
-I may be contacted by phone, Facetime/Skype or text.
-Finally, students may attend an extra performance class.
+During the scheduled time of the lesson, a lesson may be given using Zoom or Facetime, or students and/or their parents may simply contact me and discuss student progress or any issues that come up.
+I may be contacted by phone, Zoom/Facetime or text.

 Book & Events Fee